By building a strong profile, being an active member, and fostering connections, you can make LinkedIn work for you in your UX design job search.

 Once you’ve made all these fabulous connections, what’s next?
 While you’re certainly not expected to personally message all of these connections with any regularity, sending targeted messages to select connections can go a long way to keeping your network strong.

-If/when you land a new job, all of your contacts will see when you update your new role.
+If/when you land a new job, all of your contacts will see when you update your profile with your new role.
 Take the time to send short thank you notes to anyone who helped you in your search in a significant way, if you don’t have their emails.
 If you come across an event, article, or job post that you think a connection might find interesting, pass it along.

 If you do send a connection request or InMail that goes unanswered, be cautious with your follow up.
 Just because someone doesn’t accept your request right away doesn’t mean they’re ignoring you.